Opendigitalradio/dablin/README.md

 # DABlin – capital DAB experience

-DABlin plays a DAB/DAB+ audio service – either from a received live transmission or from a stored ensemble recording (ETI-NI).
+DABlin plays a DAB/DAB+ audio service – from a live transmission or from a stored ensemble recording (ETI-NI, or EDI AF with ETI).
 Both DAB (MP2) and DAB+ (AAC-LC, HE-AAC, HE-AAC v2) services are supported.

 The GTK GUI version in addition supports the data applications Dynamic Label and MOT Slideshow (if used by the selected service).

 ## Screenshots